abroroo/clipboard-chrome-extension/README.md

-# Cliply: Your Personal Clipboard Assistant
+# Cliply: Handy Clipboard Panel

 Cliply is a simple, draggable tool designed to save and manage your frequently used text snippets.
 With a floating button that seamlessly integrates into any webpage, Cliply lets you access, copy, and add new clips effortlessly.